Planning a vacation in France’s Loire Valley? This is the ultimate guide to taking a one week road trip in the Loire Valley.

 Day 5: Drive to Chinon, stop at Chateau de Villandry and Chateau de Usse

-On day 5, you’ll drive to your next base, the town of Chinon.
+On day 5 of you’re one week in the Loire Valley, you’ll drive to your next base, the town of Chinon.
 It’s just a little over an hour drive from Amboise.

 Chinon is renowned for its hilltop castle, medieval quarter, and fine red wines.
 Visit the Royal Fortress and then move on to Chateau Villandry and Chateau d’Usse.

 Chinon’s pride and joy is its doughty castle, the Chateau de Chinon, perched on a cliff on the edge of town.
 Dating from the 12th century, the castle was home to the court of Henry II and Eleanor of Aquitaine.